Accelerox/wireguard-namespace/README.md

 To use these scripts, you must have the following programs installed on your system:

+- `wireguard`: Provides the WireGuard VPN kernel module and user-space utilities.
 - `iproute2`: Provides the `ip` command for managing network namespaces.
-- `wireguard`: Provides the WireGuard VPN kernel module and user-space utilities.
-- `bash`: Provides the shell used by the scripts.
 - `nmcli`: NetworkManager command-line tool (optional, used by the bridge_install.sh script).

 ## Scripts